TuHuynhthanh/datapy/README.md

 Description
 ========================================================
-DataPy is a light data processing library which could be used in loading data from data profiles easily and contain or reduce part of the data easily.
+DataPy là một thư viện xử lý dữ liệu đơn giản which could be used in loading data from data profiles easily and contain or reduce part of the data easily.
 Additionly, it contains some basic formulas that help the developers